-Learning Activities Associated with 6B: (1) Students will successfully complete at least 6 semester hours in a special proficiency of their choice as approved by their supervisory committee.
-(2) Students will expand their knowledge of and interest in professional and research areas through elective activities such as participation in local and national professional meetings, elective coursework, self-selected readings, and specialized practicum and/or internship experiences.
-Examples of special proficiency areas selected by former students include: Adolescents, Child and Family, Multicultural, Substance Abuse, Assessment, and Feminist Therapy.
-(3) Graduates will continue their education and training in the specialty area through workshops, seminars, conferences, consultation with colleagues, and individual reading and learning projects.
+1. Complete at least 6 semester hours in a special proficiency area of their choice as approved by their supervisory committee.
+Examples of special proficiency areas selected by students include: Adolescents, Child and Family, Multicultural, Substance Abuse, Assessment, and Feminist Therapy.